Anemonastrum/WeeBUNTU/README.md

 - New Sounds Theme
 - New Installer Images
 - New Wallpapers
-- Brand Boot Logo
+- New Boot Theme
+- Blurred Shell
-- Brand New Wallpapers
+- New Panel
+- WeeMenu
-- Brand New Settings Logo
+- New Settings Logo
 - Plank Dock
 - X11 Display Manager instead of Wayland
 - Chrome Integrated